 Then select a favorable location on your driver to extract the files.

 2. Now, go to the location where you have extracted the tool.
 Double click on the “WiFiInfoView” to run it.

 3. Now, you will have a list of WiFi routers around you.
 Focus on the Number of routers using the same channel.
 The more the number of the router more is the overlapping of the WiFi signals.
 So, notice the least crowded channel.

 4. Open the router settings page in your browser.
 Go to the “Wireless” settings tab.
 Upon clicking on the “Channel” option, it will show you the available channels for your router- 1 to 11 ( generally for 5 GHz router).
-Choose the least crowded channel among all the option of channels are available.
+Choose the least crowded channel among all the options of channels are available.
 At the last step click on “Apply” to apply those changes.

-5. Reboot your router to apply those changes (Generally your router should reboot automatically if you change its settings).
+5. Reboot your router to apply those changes (Generally, your router should reboot automatically if you change its settings).